vinceimbat/vinceimbat/content/lifeview.md

 Here is [[My lifeview]].

-According to [[Designing Your Life - Burnett and Evans]], a lifeview is a necessary complement to a [[workview]] in creating one's life compass.
+According to [[literature/designing your life - burnett and evans]], a lifeview is a necessary complement to a [[workview]] in creating one's life compass.
 A well-designed life has a bias towards coherence between your lifeview and your [[workview]].
 To find this coherence, ask the following questions:

 - Where do your views on work and life complement one another?
 - Where do they clash?